 What bindery is not

-- InDesign— Bindery is for people who are interested in creating layouts programmatically.
-It’s not a graphical user interface (though you could build one around it).
+- InDesign— Bindery is intended for people who are interested in creating layouts with HTML and CSS.
+It’s not a graphical user interface.

-- A PDF generator— Bindery assumes you’re printing straight from the browser.
-If you want to adjust a PDF setting, your browser must support it—for example, you must use a page size provided by your browser’s print dialog.
+- A PDF generator— Bindery relies on your browser’s PDF output.
+If you want to adjust a PDF setting, your browser must support it.

 - LaTeX— LaTeX is a markup language and typesetting system popular in the scientific community.
-Bindery is intended for everyone who knows web standards (or is learning).
-It takes advantage of all the existing tools and documentation—browsers, text editors, web inspectors, etc.
+Bindery is intended for everyone who knows HTML and CSS (or is learning), and wants to apply that to print.

 This page was rendered at [Time and Date] with [Browser].